microsoft/genaiscript/docs/src/content/docs/reference/scripts.md

 The Visual Studio Code extension has various configuration settings:

 ### `max cached temperature`

-This setting controls the threshold to disable caching for prompts with high temperature; since the temperature increases the randomness of the response.
+This setting controls the threshold to disable caching for prompts with high temperature, as the temperature increases the randomness

+of the response.
 Default is `0.1`.